brendanhay/myxi/README.md

 * Transparently set all queues as mirrored
 * Automatic federation of backends based on exchange locality
 * Statsd integration
-* Extension via (preferably testable/side-effect-free) middleware
+* Extension via testable/side-effect-free middleware

 <a name="build" />